tessercat/pbx-docs/server.md

 session variable key.

 The channel view
+places channel ID,
-places client ID and password
+client ID and password
 in responses,
 and the JavaScript client reads them and sends them to FreeSWITCH